camillevilla/emoji_aliases/README.md

-# emoji_aliases
-✨  emoji flair for your bash profile ✨
+# ✨  Emoji Aliases: flair for your bash profile ✨

 Copy these into your `.bash_profile` and reset your terminal.